-For hundreds of years, people have been using psychoactive substances to alter their reality.
+For hundreds of years, people have been using Hallucinogens to alter their reality.

 There are many different kinds of mind-altering drugs that can be prime targets for abuse across every demographic.

-Regardless of the legal status and level of perceived safety of each of these drugs, it is important to remember that any of these substances can cause a physical dependence.
+Regardless of the legal status and level of perceived safety of each of these drugs, it is important to remember that any of these substances can be abused.

-Because nearly all of the aforementioned drugs are illegal (most heavily regulated), any amount of use should be a cause for concern.
-Abuse of these drugs can cause serious harm to the user or those around them, and continued abuse can lead to a physical and psychological addiction in some cases.
+Because nearly all of the aforementioned drugs are illegal, any amount of use can be a cause for concern.
+Abuse of these drugs can cause serious harm to the user or those around them, and continued abuse can lead to a physical or psychological addiction in some cases.

 A psychological dependence can take place when:

-- Goes through extremes to get the drug
+- The user goes through extremes to get the drug.

-- Starts avoiding responsibilities or friends and family in favor of using the drug
+- The user starts avoiding responsibilities or friends and family in favor of using the drug.

 An addiction to a mind-altering substance may be linked to other conditions, including depression.

-Phencyclidine (PCP) is a dissociative anesthetic that was discontinued for human use in 1965.
-The drug creates an “out of body” feeling and coming down from its anesthetic effects can cause people to become agitated and irrational.
+Phencyclidine (PCP) is a Dissociative Anesthetic that was discontinued for human use in 1965.
+The drug creates an “out-of-body” feeling, and coming down from its numbing effects can cause people to become agitated and irrational.

-PCP is used as an additive to many other street drugs (including marijuana, LSD and methamphetamine).
-This enhances their psychedelic effects.
-Predominantly distributed as a powder, PCP is snorted, smoked, injected or swallowed.
+PCP is used as an additive to many other street drugs (including Marijuana, LSD, and Methamphetamine).
+This enhances their Psychedelic effects.
+Predominantly distributed as a powder, PCP can be snorted, smoked, injected, or swallowed.